 We do more in the way of looking at the byte codes to give better information.
 Through this we can provide:

 - a skip command.
 It is like the jump command, but you don’t have to deal with line numbers.

 - disassembly of code fragments.
 You can now disassemble relative to the stack frames you are currently stopped at.

 - Better interpretation of where you are when inside execfile or exec.
 (But really though this is probably a Python compiler misfeature.)

 - Check that breakpoints are set only where they make sense.

 - A more accurate determination of if you are at a function-defining def statement (because the caller instruction contains MAKE_FUNCTION.)

 Even without “deparsing” mentioned above, the abilty to disassemble by line number range or byte-offset range lets you tell exactly where you are and code is getting run.

-Commands that take integer arguments like up, list or disassemble allow you to use a Python expression which may include local or global variables that evaluates to an integer.
+Commands that take integer arguments like frame-moving commands like up, allow you to use a Python expression which may include local or global variables that evaluates to an integer.
 This eliminates the need in gdb for special “dollar” debugger variables.
-(Note however because of shlex parsing ,expressions can’t have embedded blanks.)
+(Note however because of shlex parsing, expressions can’t have embedded blanks.)